gamedevpreneur/website/GDP/md/one-more-thing-to-do.md

 That's why I added this step.

+And it's time for the good news.

+If you click the confirm button in the confirmation email, you'll get instant access to the secret resource page.

+And you can download every bonus like cheatsheet, ebook, example files, etc.

+[ContentBreak /]

+Please sign in to your email inbox and check your email.

 If you're a Gmail user, you can go to your inbox instantly by clicking link below:

 [Go to Gmail](https://gmail.com)